-When you are hired as a faculty member at CSU Stanislaus, you become eligible for an array of benefits.
+When you are hired as a faculty member at Stanislaus State, you become eligible for an array of benefits.
 The CSU provides comprehensive benefits including retirement, health care, including vision and dental plans, life insurance, tax-sheltered annuities, fee waivers for CSU classes, and disability benefits.
 These benefits, together with salary levels, are a product of collective bargaining agreements between the California Faculty Association and the CSU.
 Visit www.csustan.edu/HR or contact Faculty Affairs at Ext.
 6730 for more information on benefits.

 In order to qualify for medical, dental and vision care benefits, faculty employees, including librarians and coaches, must be appointed for at least six weighted teaching units for either semester.
 New faculty employees have 60 calendar days from the date of the eligible appointment to enroll without evidence of insurability, regardless of pre-existing conditions.

 Faculty is allowed 60 calendar days to request coverage if newly hired, and add newly acquired family members.
 Failure to enroll within the first 60 days of hire will delay the effective date of coverage for a period of not less than 90 calendar days after the signed dental document is submitted to the Campus Benefits Office.